 - The Chief Executive appoints an independent senior manager to complete the review and make a recommendation prior to a final decision.
 The decision from the Chief Executive is final, apart from the right to seek an external review.

-- A formal Academic Appeal must be submitted within four (4) weeks of results being available on (CIT's Self Service System Banner).
+- A formal academic appeal must be submitted within four weeks of results being available on CIT Self Service.

 - A written statement regarding the outcome of any appeal will be provided including, where appropriate, advice about the option and process for review.